Posted on

 Meal and rest breaks | Entitled to rest and meal breaks | Not entitled to paid breaks |

-The general theme is that workers with employee status have a firm employment relationship, while workers with an independent contractor status have far more freedom.
+The general theme is that if you have employee status, you have a firm employment relationship, while if you are an independent contractor, you have far more freedom.

 What is California employment law’s “ABC test”?

 For most issues, California uses the ABC test to distinguish an employee from an independent contractor.
-The test focuses on the worker’s:
+The test focuses on your:

-- Autonomy – If the worker is sufficiently free from the control of the company hiring them, then they may be an independent contractor.
+- Autonomy – If you are sufficiently free from the control of the company hiring you, then you may be an independent contractor.

-- Business – If the worker performs work that is outside the usual course of the hiring entity’s business, then they may be an independent contractor.
+- Business – If you perform work that is outside the usual course of the hiring entity’s business, then you may be an independent contractor.

-- Custom – If the worker is customarily engaged in a business of the same nature of the work being performed, then they may be an independent contractor.1
+- Custom – If you are customarily engaged in a business of the same nature of the work being performed, then you may be an independent contractor.1

-If there is a worker classification dispute, the party that hired the worker has the burden of proving that the worker is not an employee.2 They have to prove this with more than a mere contract that states that the worker is not an employee.3 Instead, they have to show that, in practice, the worker satisfied the ABC test.
+If there is a worker classification dispute, the party that hired you has the burden of proving that you are not an employee.2 They have to prove this with more than a mere contract that states that you are not an employee.3 Instead, they have to show that, in practice, you satisfied the ABC test.

 History of the ABC test